vleong2332/norstone.github.io/_posts/2016-09-28-norstone-industry-series-what-is-stacked-stone.md

 ---
-title: Norstone Industry Series - What is Stacked Stone?
-date: '2016-09-28 00:00:00'
+date: 2016-09-28 00:00:00 +0000
+excerpt: Stacked stone is an age old building term that literally refers to constructing walls out of slabs of stone in various sizes.
+Romans used stacked stone walls in Europe to mark territories and some can still be found today.
+In New England you can find walls from early settlers that are moss covered and blending into tree lines.
+image:
+  title: Post Image
+  alt: Post Image
+  src: assets/images/what-is-stacked-stone-Blog.jpg
 meta:
   title: Norstone Industry Series - What is Stacked Stone?
   description: What is Stacked Stone?
 In this Norstone Industry Series, join us for
     a lesson on what stacked stone really means in today's building world.
-image:
-  title: Post Image
-  alt: Post Image
-  src: assets/images/what-is-stacked-stone-Blog.jpg
-excerpt: Stacked stone is an age old building term that literally refers to constructing walls out of slabs of stone in various sizes.
-Romans used stacked stone walls in Europe to mark territories and some can still be found today.
-In New England you can find walls from early settlers that are moss covered and blending into tree lines.
 permalink: "/blog/norstone-industry-series-what-is-stacked-stone/"
+title: Norstone Industry Series - What is Stacked Stone?
+layout: blog
+classes: blog
 ---

 Stacked stone is an age old building term that literally refers to constructing walls out of slabs of stone in various sizes.
 Romans used stacked stone walls in Europe to mark territories and some can still be found today.
 In New England you can find walls from early settlers that are moss covered and blending into tree lines.

 ![New England Stacked Stone Wall]({{ site.url }}assets/images/New England Stacked Stone Wall.png)